 – Snorri Sturluson

 Let me begin with a throat clearing.
 I’m all for free (as in free speech) software.
-I have contributed, in small ways at least, to free & open source projects, I admire many of its proponents & contributors & am increasingly trading out proprietary tools & services for free ones.
+I have contributed, in small ways at least, to free and open source projects, I admire many of its proponents and contributors and am increasingly trading out proprietary tools and services for free ones.
 The code for this website is free.
-Nearly every other software project I have undertaken privately is also free.
-I think that making software free is good for innovation.
-It’s good for programmers.
-It’s good for people.
+Nearly every other software project I have undertaken privately is free.
+I think that making software free is good for innovation, good for programmers and good for people.
 It’s the kind of thing that everybody can get behind.

 - When somebody has tailored themselves a jacket, they own that jacket.
 They are justified in controlling it because if they were not, somebody else could do something with it which would be bad for its owner, or somebody else could steal it which, again, would be bad for its owner as it would deprive them of a jacket.
 The same isn’t true for software.
 If someone copies your program, you still have your program.
 If someone modifies the copy, your program is still unmodified.

 - Proprietary software is like private roads.
 Free software is like public roads.
-Either we could have a world where all roads are privately built & funded by tolls, such that private actors would be incentivised to build roads because they profit directly from it; or we could have a world where all roads are publicly funded & freely available to whoever wishes to use them.
-The latter is more beneficial to society & less costly for it.
+Either we could have a world where all roads are privately built and funded by tolls, such that private actors would be incentivised to build roads because they profit directly from it; or we could have a world where all roads are publicly funded and freely available to whoever wishes to use them.
+The latter is more beneficial to society and less costly for it.

-- The utility of allowing free access to a program is greater than that of restricting access to it, which in fact causes harm, e.g. by preventing others from learning about it, by preventing them from building on it, by reducing innovation or by damaging social cohesion.
+- We gain more from allowing free access to a program than from restricting access to it.
+The latter actually causes harm, e.g. by preventing others from learning about it, by preventing them from building on it, by reducing innovation or by damaging social cohesion.
 Therefore, each person is not only justified but even obliged to spread programs freely, no matter who created them.
-Because this is what will maximise utility for those who use programs.
 As Stallman writes:

 Suppose that both you and your neighbor would find it useful to run a certain program.
 In ethical concern for your neighbor, you should feel that proper handling of the situation will enable both of you to use it.
 A proposal to permit only one of you to use the program, while restraining the other, is divisive; neither you nor your neighbor should find it acceptable.